How to create an Ideal Candidate Profile

 Posted by Emily Hill on 25 April 2024

-It’s all too common: candidates are hired, only for both the individual and the organisation to soon realise they aren’t the right fit for the role.
+It’s all too common: candidates are hired, only for the individual and the organisation to soon realise they aren’t the right fit for the role.

 One of the most common reasons is not agreeing on an Ideal Candidate Profile before starting the candidate selection and shortlisting process.